jakobnissen/ErrorTypes.jl/docs/src/usage.md

 # Usage

 ### Types and how to construct them
 __Option{T}__ encodes either the presence of a `T` or the absence of one.
 You should use this type to encode either the successful creation of `T`, or a failure that does not need any information to explain itself.
-Like its sibling `Result`, `Option` is a sum type from the package SumTypes - think of it like a facy `Enum`.
+Like its sibling `Result`, `Option` is a sum type from the package SumTypes - think of it like a fancy `Enum`.

 An `Option` contains two _variants_, `None` and `Thing`.
 Like other sum types, you should usually not construct an `Option` directly.
 Instead, the constructors for the types `None` and `Thing` creates an `Option`, wrapping them - e.g. `None{Int}()` creates an `Option{Int}` containing a `None`.
 Similarly, you should not construct a `None` or `Thing` directly - these types are only useful as the content of an `Option`.

 * You should construct an `Option{T}` wrapping a `Thing` with `Thing(::T)`.
 * You _can_ construct an `Option{T}` warpping a `None` object with `None{Int}()`.
 Normally, however, you should use the object `none` (singleton of `None{Nothing}`) and convert it to an `Option{T}`.
 See how in the section "Basic usage" below.

-__Result{O, E}__ has the two variants `Ok`, representing the successful creation of an `O`, or else an `Err`,, representing some object of type `E`, carrying information about the error state.
+__Result{O, E}__ has the two variants `Ok`, representing the successful creation of an `O`, or else an `Err`, representing some object of type `E`, carrying information about the error state.
 You should use `Result` instead of `Option` when the error result needs to carry information.

 * You _can_ construct `Result` objects by `Ok{O, E}(::O)` or `Err{O, E}(::E)`.
 However, normally, you should instead use the simpler constructors `Ok(::O)` and `Err(::E)`.
 These constructors creates `ResultConstructor` objects, which can be converted to the correct `Result` types.
 See an example below.